cshyshtof/notes-cisco-aci/README.md

 Initially, I created all my notes in a form of mindmaps, using MS Visio.
 Although, it is a great tool, it is very static.
 I decided to migrate all my notes to a markdown form.
 It's easier to maintain, update and transform the notes (for example to a mindmap).

-I am big fan of Obsidian, so all notes include some additional meta data.
+I am a big fan of Obsidian, so all notes include some additional meta data.
 You can use them in your own Obsidian notes or ignore them.

 ## Disclaimer